p2or/blender-vfxtoolbox/README.md

 Releases all children of the parent, apply their transformations and enables viewport selection.

 #### Select Childs ####
-Selects all children of a parent and makes them selectable.
+Finds all children of a parent and makes them selectable.

 ### Seek & Destroy ###